Call it destiny. Call it fate.

 On page one it seems fairly evident that the writer is quoting Burl Friddle:

 At the beginning of the 1928 season DeJernett was the outstanding candidate for center on the Washington team.
-He had no experience, but because of his size I wanted to use him…However, simply because he is an outstanding player, DeJernett has been made the target of more abuse than any basket ball player in the state’s basket ball history.
+He had no experience, but because of his size I wanted to use him…However, simply because he is an outstanding player, DeJernett has been made the target of more abuse than any basketball player in the state’s basketball history.

 And this abuse is wholly unmerited.
 Likewise it is a reflection on the alleged good sportsmanship of numerous Indiana hardwood coaches and sports writers, as well.
 Washington naturally knows the big boy better than any city in the state and it knows that he is as clean a basket ball player as was ever donned a uniform…